app-kit/go-appkit/README.md

 ```

-There are many hooks you can implement on your resource to control the behaviour of your resource, for example to restrict access or to run code before or after creation, deletion, etc.
+There are many hooks you can implement on your resource to control behaviour, for example to restrict access or to run code before or after creation, deletion, etc.

 You can also alter the default CRUD operations by implementing some of these hooks.

 You can find all available hooks in the [Resources documentation](https://github.com/theduke/go-appkit#docs.resources)

+There are also several supplied resource implementations for common use cases.

 <a name="Concepts.Methods"></a>
 ### Methods